nikhil-96/Competitive-Sudoku/README.txt

 - A requirement of a submission is that it should be possible to run it using simulate_game.py, without any modifications to this script, or to the code in the 'competitive_sudoku' folder.
 Test this!
+- Transferring knowledge across moves is only possible through the save and load utility provided through the base class.
+This allows you to save any variable into a pickle file (.pkl) and load it back into the next move.
+  Note that loading large amounts of data is costly.

 Using python modules
 --------------------